logo ASAP Utilities

 ASAP Utilities has been in development since 1999 and we need a solid platform that we can rely on.

 The future of VBA (the programming language most macros and ASAP Utilities uses) was for a long time uncertain for MS Excel for the Mac (vbaexpress.com/forum/...).
-In version 2008 it was completely removed by Microsoft which caused all normal Excel macros not to work.
-Fortunately in Mac Excel 2011 Microsoft has brought it back, but still very limited compared to the Windows edition of VBA in Excel.
+In version 2008 it was even completely removed by Microsoft causing all normal Excel macros to no longer work.
+Fortunately a few years later Microsoft brought it back, but as of today, the Mac edition still very limited compared to the Windows edition of VBA in Excel.

 Workaround